haikus-in-c/haikus-in-c.github.io/_posts/2013-08-11-bash-todo-list-tool.markdown

   - low-priority-thing
 {% endhighlight %}

 Boom!
-Finally, one last thing.
-Removing tasks is probably the easiest operation to complete using just regular command line tools.
-However, for those who are lazy, there's this command, which deletes any task you want, so long as you provide the priority directory.
+Finally, removing tasks is probably the easiest operation to complete using just regular command line tools.
+But since laziness was a major design principle in this project I added the -r option, which searches the priority directories for a file and deletes it if it finds it.

-	$ todo -r mid/mid-priority-thing
+	$ todo -r mid-priority-thing

 That's all, a little todo tool to help you keep track of the stuff you're doing.
 Thanks to Zach for getting the ball rolling.
 For those interested, here's the [full version of my adapted todo script]